 Alarm, Fan #x is now at value 12345 Alarm message for fans if they rotate to slow and maintenance is necessary.
-Alarm, Temperature is now at value 123 Alarm message for temperature.
+Alarm, Temperature is now at value 123 maintenance is necessary.Alarm message for temperature.
 The temperature is too high.
-Either ambient temperature should be reduced or maintenance is necessary.
+Either ambient temperature should be reduced or maintenance is necessary.For details see log file (MW-KVMsvc).For details see log file (mdmsvc).
 Error, Configfile NOT stored on server!
 For details see log file (MW-KVMsvc).
 Error, Restore of configfile was NOT successful!
 For details see log file (mdmsvc).
 Unable to save configuration file on local disk!
 For details see log file (mdmsvc).